-This year, our call for the Walk4Hearing to action is “Get Your Hearing Checked!”
+This year, our call to action for the Walk4Hearing is “Get Your Hearing Screened!”
 Untreated hearing loss affects overall health in negative ways – falls, isolation, anxiety, depression, and now, a link between untreated hearing loss and cognitive decline.

 Take charge of your hearing health.
 Anyone can experience hearing loss and hearing screenings can detect hearing loss.
 They can be done by a hearing health care professional, community organization (Lions Clubs), some doctors, etc. If hearing loss is detected, a complete hearing evaluation from an audiologist or otolaryngologist is needed and will put you back on the right track to better hearing health!